Attack on Somali Islamist leader seen triggering power struggle

 Kenya, which has deployed troops with the African Union force AMISOM to quash the Islamist rebels, felt the impact of al Shabaab's reach last September when gunmen from the group launched an attack on the Westgate mall, leaving 67 dead.

-"Take your troops out or prepare for a long-lasting war, blood, destruction and evacuation," Godane, believed to be in his 40s, said shortly after the four-day assault began.
+"Take your troops out or prepare for a long-lasting war, blood, destruction and evacuation," Godane, believed to be in his 40s, said shortly after the four-day assault.

-Godane, whose studies took him in the late 1990s to Pakistan and probably from there on a stint to Afghanistan where the shadow of Osama Bin Laden still loomed large, is not the first al Shabaab leader targeted by the U.S. military.

-In 2008, his predecessor Aden Hashi Ayro was killed in a similar U.S. raid.
-A day or two after that, Godane was declared head by al Shabaab's shura council, at the time an influential body in the group.

 War-weary Somalis worry al Shabaab could again recover from a blow to its leadership.